• Home

 Improves posture

-Use of compensatory muscles of the face and the tongue for breathing, food preparation and talking along with oral rest posture can lead to rounded shoulders, anterior pelvic tilt, decreased spinal mobility; most often seen with rotational movements.
+Use of compensatory muscles of the face and the tongue for breathing, food preparation, and talking along with oral rest posture can lead to rounded shoulders, anterior pelvic tilt, and decreased spinal mobility; most often seen with rotational movements.

 Decrease Headaches

 This list is not exhaustive.
 Orofacial Myofunctional Therapy may not help all symptoms that you are having.
-Some show improvement; while others will need a team approach with open airway specialists, craniosacral therapist and chiropractic services. i For an evaluation or Consult, please contact.
+Some show improvement; while others will need a team approach with open airway specialists, craniosacral therapists and chiropractic services.
+For an evaluation or Consult, please contact.

 What is Restricted oral tissue ?